tripal/mainlab_tripal/README.md

    i.e. http://your.site/admin/mainlab/mainlab_tripal

  - Overriding templates
-   1. Create a subfolder in the module directory under 'mainlab_tripal/theme'.
+   1. Create a subfolder in the module directory 'mainlab_tripal/theme'.
 For example, 'mainlab_tripal/theme/custom_templates'

    2. Copy over any module-provided template (located in theme/template) or preprocessor